-- three courses from American Studies or from one or more of the following affiliated departments or programs: African American Studies, Anthropology, Archaeology, Economics, English, Geography, History, History of Art & Architecture, Philosophy, Political Science, Religion, Sociology, and Women’s, Gender, & Sexuality Studies.
-These courses must deal with some aspect of the American society and must be chosen with the advice of an affiliated faculty member in the respective department.
-Students must earn a minimum grade of C in all courses taken toward the minor.
+- three courses from American Studies or from one or more of the following affiliated departments or programs: African American Studies, Anthropology, Archaeology, Earth & Environment, Economics, English, History, History of Art & Architecture, Philosophy, Political Science, Religion, Sociology, and Women’s, Gender, & Sexuality Studies.
+These courses must deal with some aspect of American society and must be chosen in consultation with the director of undergraduate studies.

 The senior project may take the form of a research seminar (CAS AM 501 or AM 502) or an individual Directed Study leading to a senior thesis based on original research or criticism (CAS AM 491 or AM 492).